Fundación Tiempo de Juego

 The issue: Recruitment into armed groups and reintegration into society

-For children who are exposed to high levels of violence within their home or community, violence appears to be a normal response to conflict, or a legitimate way to achieve one’s goals.
+For children who are exposed to high levels of violence within their home or community, violence can appear to be a normal response to conflict, or a legitimate way to achieve one’s goals.
 When, in addition, children lack positive role models within their family or community, it is hard for them to develop positive life goals and combat the feeling that they are not capable of escaping a cycle of violence and social exclusion, or that people from their area only end up in jail, or dead.

 In this context, gangs take advantage of the normalisation of violence and the hopelessness felt by young people, presenting gang membership as the only possible path to money, power and a sense of belonging.